CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 We can now run compute jobs on our `wastewater-demo-pool`.

 ### Set up a specific job
-A job is a set of tasks, each task (by default) gets handed to 1 virtual machine which (by default) runs it within a specified [OCI container](https://en.wikipedia.org/wiki/Open_Container_Initiative).
+A job is a set of tasks.
+Each task (by default) gets handed to 1 "node" (virtual machine) which (by default) runs it within a specified [OCI container](https://en.wikipedia.org/wiki/Open_Container_Initiative).
 "Containers" in this sense are a way of packaging code so it can run easily on a variety of operating systems / computers.
-For more on containers and how to customize the one we use here, see ["Building the container image"](#building-the-container-image), below.
+For more on containers and how to customize the one we're use here, see ["Building the container image"](#building-the-container-image) below.

 > [!NOTE]
 > Containers have a default working directory.
 Azure Batch tasks _don't_ default to starting in the container's own default working directory.
 In this tutorial, we _would_ like to start our tasks in the container's working directory.
 For that reason, `setup_job.py` contains [this line](https://github.com/cdcent/cfa-forecast-renewal-ww/blob/91080eaf42ad63f3b1de9e89c6221f58fa55a941/batch/setup_job.py#L70), which explicitly instructs Azure to use the container's default working directory.

-In our example, `setup_job.py` creates a bunch of tasks, all of them consist of running the following command for different values of `{config_index}` (an integer) and `{script_type}` (one of `fit` or `post_process`):
+In our example, `setup_job.py` creates a bunch of tasks.
+All of them consist of running the following command for different values of `{config_index}` (an integer) and `{script_type}` (one of `fit` or `post_process`):
 ```
 Rscript pipeline/command_line_eval_{script_type}_ww.R {config_index} input/config/eval/example_eval_config.yaml input/params.toml
 ```

-Each invocation of that command will perform model fitting or model postprocessing for one of the forecasting problems specified in `example_eval_config.yaml` (a "forecasting problem" here means a forecast for a given location and date).
+Invoking the command above performs either model fitting or model postprocessing for one of the forecasting problems specified in `example_eval_config.yaml`.
+A "forecasting problem" here means a forecast for a given location and date.
 Each forecasting problem has a corresponding `config_index` in the evaluation configuration `.yaml` file.
 For example, this command starts a fitting job for the 3rd entry in `example_eval_config.yaml`:
 ```
 Rscript pipeline/command_line_eval_fit_ww.R 3 input/config/eval/example_eval_config.yaml input/params.toml
 ```
-This command starts a post-processing job for the 6th entry:
+This command starts a post-processing job for the 6th entry in the config:
 ```
 Rscript pipeline/command_line_eval_post_process_ww.R 6 input/config/eval/example_eval_config.yaml input/params.toml
 ```